Jeffrey Epstein’s Jail Cell Likely Contained Human Waste & Was Infested With Vermin

 — The New York Times (@nytimes) August 17, 2019

-According to Business Insider, Epstein’s death, which was ruled a suicide by New York medial examiners earlier in this week, occurred amid mismanagement at the MCC jail, which included falsified records by guards and a short staffing of guards patrolling the facility.
+According to Business Insider, Epstein’s death, which was ruled a suicide by New York medial examiners earlier this week, occurred amid mismanagement at the MCC jail, which included falsified records by guards and a short staffing of guards patrolling the facility.

-Epstien was known to have many notable associates including former President Bill Clinton and Donald Trump.
-Epstein reportedly had a painting of the former, which The New York Post deemed “bizarre.”
+Epstein was known to have many notable associates, including former President Bill Clinton and current President Donald Trump.
+Epstein reportedly had a painting of Clinton which The New York Post deemed “bizarre.”
 In the painting, which was reportedly found in Epstein’s New York townhome, the former president was depicted wearing a blue dress and red high heels.